adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 * `mail` - used for Adobe-side email
 * `user` - used for Adobe-side username only if doing Federated ID via username

-In addition, the tool captures any attribute names that appear in customer-defined filters in the LDAP connector configuration.
+In addition, User Sync captures any attribute names that appear in filters in the LDAP connector configuration.

 You can add attributes to this set by specifying them in an `extended_attributes` key in the main configuration file, as shown above.
 The